cloud-gov/aws-elasticsearch-example/python/README.md

 ## Running the task

-To test loading some sample sample data, we will run the task.
-This will run a simple python script found in the [`run`](./run) file grabs our credentials to the new AWS Elasticsearch service, uploads a document and the gets that document back from the service instance.
+With the `elastic-tasks` app deployed we can run the task to test loading sample data.
+This involves running a small Python script found in the [`run`](./run) directory, which performs the following steps:

+- Retrieves our credentials to the new AWS Elasticsearch service
+- Uploads a document
+- Retrieves the document back from the service instance

+We can start the task with the following command:

 ```bash
 ## Run the task and call the run script